danakj/craydate/README.md

 - Split `Self::cptr(&self) -> *mut T` into `Self::cptr(&self) -> *const T` and
   `Self::cptr_mut(&self) -> *mut T` and document where we cast from *const to *mut that it's intended/won't be mutated.
-- Impl size_hint(), ExactSizedIterator, and FusedIterator for user-defined Iterators.